ProjectPythia/atmos-modeling-cookbook/README.md

 Numerical models are widely used, but gaining expertise in how they work has often been unnecessarily challenging.
 This cookbook hopes to address that!
 This is intended for a somewhat broad audience: those with at least some atmospheric dynamics knowledge, but nearly any level of programming experience (assuming a baseline level as covered in the [Pythia Foundations](https://foundations.projectpythia.org/landing-page.html)).

+TODO THIS MESSAGE WILL NEED TO BE DELETED!

 ## Authors

 [JT Thielen](@jthielen), [Second Author](@second-author), etc. _Acknowledge primary content authors here_